 Gladiators were compelled to fight, if not by their masters then by their oath, or by the fact that someone was charging at them with a knife.
 Ancient Olympic athletes, in contrast, volunteered not only for the contest but also for a mandatory month-long training camp just before the games.”
-4

 Ancient Olympic athletes were true strength and endurance athletes.
 Stone carvings and statues from ancient Greece depict men with god-like figures very similar to modern-day bodybuilding physiques.
-These ancient Olympians were some of the first athletes to incorporate meat into their diet in order to perform performance.
+These ancient Olympians were some of the first athletes to incorporate meat into their diet in order to improve performance.
 Some of the earliest records of prescribing a meat-heavy diet to athletes dates back to a trainer named Pythagoras (not to be confused with the philosopher and mathematician).

 Charles Stocking, a professor of classical studies at the University of Western Ontario, explained the fact that meat was a prized object only for the most wealthy or influential.
 Studies show that at the end of the first Olympic games, the winner sacrificed an animal and won the best pieces of meat from that sacrifice.
 Stocking said “It shows the status reserved for Olympic victors… Because meat was usually reserved for sacrifices to the gods, not part of the daily diet, introducing meat into an athletes’ diet was especially significant.”
-6

 In fact, it would seem some of these athletes even began to consume a lower carbohydrate diet before competing.
 Francine Sega, a food historian, said “A lot of ancient writers wrote that for optimal physical performance, athletes should avoid grains and bread for six months before the Olympics.”
-6

 In The Game Changers, to say that the best warriors of all time consumed a vegetarian diet is a weak argument and really doesn’t prove a point.
 Experts in the field have shown that Roman gladiators consumed diets heavy in beans and because these foods were cheap and meant to add mass (likely fat mass).
 Ancient Olympic athletes, on the other hand, were like celebrities who were privileged to be fed a diet heavy in meat products.